Our Work

 Studio Appalachia is a partnership between university faculty and community leadership, aligning design capacity with local expertise to address the region’s pressing challenges and emerging opportunities.

-Our work is anchored by a commitment to mutual benefit between the University and community, where local knowledge and resources are appropriately valued, resulting in a co-creative community partnership that challenges the power dynamics of typical client-expert relationships.
+Our work is anchored by a commitment to mutual benefit between the University and community, where local knowledge and resources are appropriately valued, resulting in a deeper co-creative community partnership than the typical client-expert relationship.

 We seek to advance the region towards a more sustainable future through partnerships within communities, academic institutions, organizations, and agencies.
 Through these partnerships, we share our outcomes to inform and influence design, policy, and impacts across Appalachia.